-As an ecologist, farmer, and educator, for the past 20 years I've explored how humans engage with our landscapes, and how we can be stewards of place and the bioregional communities to which we belong.
-My career has spanned both regenerative agriculture and native ecosystem restoration, guided by a rooted philosophy of stewarding landscapes through both ecological principals and community-centered practice.
+As an ecologist, horticulturalist, and educator, for the past 20 years I’ve explored how humans engage with our landscapes, and how we can be stewards of place and the bioregional communities to which we belong.
+My career has spanned ecosystem restoration, regenerative agriculture, and environmental education, guided by a rooted philosophy of stewarding landscapes through ecological principals and community-centered practice.

 ~Michelle Krieg